ma-jetteleger/Toggle/Process/Description.md

 - Multiple shapes indicate that the square has multiple toggle targets which will all be toggled simultaneously when clicked.

+- A dot on a square indicates that, when it is targeted and toggled by another clicked square, it will toggle its own target(s) immediately as well

 The black and white rectangles that appear beneath the main array when hovering a square are showing you a prediction of the effect of clicking the hovered square.
 They indicate the predicted color of the squares above, should you click the square you are hovering.